gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

   f.addTo(i, x-f[i])
 ```

-This is an extremely simple, barebones implementation of the structure, but it'll work great.
+This is a basic, barebones implementation of the structure, but it'll work great.
 I've also given it a generic type `T`, which will be `int` in our case.
 It's helpful to be able to use `int64` in case you want to do sums of primes later (you do).

 It's possible to do a lot more than this with a Fenwick tree.
 For example, if you have a nontrivial initial state you'd like the base array to have, you can initialize the tree in linear time instead of updating each of the elements individually.
 It's explained in [this Codeforces blog by sdnr1][15].

 For ease of use I'm going to use a slightly less general version of that method in which we create the Fenwick tree with a default value - every element of the base array equal to some constant `default`.

 It looks like this:

 ```nim
 proc newFenwick[T](len: int, default: T): Fenwick[T] =